flyntwp/flynt/docs/getting-started/component-assets.md

 });
 ```

 Great!
-All that is left is to initialize the plugin in our component script.
-To finish up, open `Components/PostSlider/script.js` and replace the contents with the following:
+All that is left is modify the `connectedCallback` function to initialize the plugin.

+Open `Components/PostSlider/script.js` and update the contents to match the following:

 ```js
 import 'file-loader?name=vendor/slick.js!slick-carousel'